 Most leases do not show a return area, and it is obviously expensive to send a copier back to other states or even countries at the end of the contract.
 Once you receive the return instructions, check the contract, and see where the copier should be returned.
 It is a good idea to specify a state at the very least to minimize the cost.

-You lease your copier in order to have the chance to be flexible with technology in the future.
+Copier lease services in order to have the chance to be flexible with technology in the future.
 Check the contract and do not sign one that can put you in the opposite position.